Overview

 CONTRIBUTORS

-The financial volume of The Pandemic Fund depends upon contributions from donors.
-The Pandemic Fund’s founding financial contributors are: Australia, Canada, China, European Commission, Germany, Indonesia, Italy, Japan, Republic of Korea, New Zealand, Norway, Singapore, Spain, United Arab Emirates, United States, Bill and Melinda Gates Foundation, Rockefeller Foundation, Wellcome Trust.
-The founding donors, joined by Austria, Denmark, France, India, Netherlands, Saudi Arabia, South Africa, Switzerland and the United Kingdom, have committed over US$1.6 Billion in financial contributions to date.
-The Pandemic Fund will continue to raise funds for its work.
+The Pandemic Fund’s founding financial contributors are: Australia, Canada, China, European Commission, Germany, Indonesia, Italy, Japan, Republic of Korea, New Zealand, Norway, Singapore, Spain, United Arab Emirates, United States, Bill and Melinda Gates Foundation, Rockefeller Foundation, and Wellcome Trust.
+The founding donors, joined by Austria, Denmark, France, India, Netherlands, Portugal, Saudi Arabia, South Africa, Switzerland, and the United Kingdom, have committed over US$2.1 billion in financial contributions to date.
+The Pandemic Fund continues to raise funds for its work from both sovereign and non-sovereign contributors.

-The Pandemic Fund can receive funding from World Bank member countries or intergovernmental entities and non-governmental entities such as philanthropies and foundations, subject to approval from the World Bank as its Trustee and the Governing Board.
+The Pandemic Fund can receive funding from World Bank member countries, intergovernmental entities, and non-governmental entities such as philanthropies, foundations and the private sector, subject to approval from the Governing Board and the World Bank as its Trustee.

 Flag of Australia Australia